Yelp/yelp_kafka/docs/source/getting_started.rst

 Standard clusters
 -----------------

-:py:mod:`yelp_kafka.discovery` provides functions for connecting to any Kafka clusters at Yelp and search topics on it.
+:py:mod:`yelp_kafka.discovery` provides functions for connecting to any Kafka clusters at Yelp and searching topics on it.
 While in the scribe Kafka cluster the stream name and datacenter identifies a specific topic, in the other clusters there are currently no conventions for topic naming.

 .. _producer_example: